 While your air conditioning unit is made to withstand the elements, including heavy showers and wind damage, there are times when you need to call your AC repair technician to inspect likely damage.
 If your air conditioner sits in standing water, due to a torrential downpour or other unexpected issues, it can cause serious damage to the moving parts and electrical sections.
-The water usually has to reach about 12-15 inches in depth to affect your AC system, but if there has been any flooding whatsoever, call Komfort Air for an air conditioner inspection as soon as possible.
+The water usually has to reach about 12-15 inches in depth to affect your AC system, but if there has been any flooding whatsoever, call Komfort Air Service Experts for an air conditioner inspection as soon as possible.

 If heavy showers or flooding caused your air conditioning unit to sit in standing water, there are a few things we advise doing to avoid additional damage or a dangerous environment:

 - Turn off all the electrical switches to your AC system.
 If you are not comfortable with this, you can call your AC maintenance technician to help assist you with the process.

 - Allow your air conditioning equipment to dry out.
 Clear out any standing water if possible and safely clear any debris from the immediate area.

 - Leave your AC system off until a professional air conditioning inspection has been performed.
-Call Komfort Air and ensure your equipment will operate safely and effectively with a full air conditioner safety inspection.
+Call Komfort Air Service Experts and ensure your equipment will operate safely and effectively with a full air conditioner safety inspection.